The St. Lawrence Market in Toronto was just recently deemed the world’s best market by National Geographic.

 An egg tart didn’t sound all that appetizing to me at first.

 “What, is it like an omelet in a tart shell?
 A quiche?
 Are you searching for a quiche dad?”

 “No it’s not like that.
 Not at all.
 Just trust me on this one.”

-Halfing the Portugese egg tart I understood the draw to these sunny tarts, not quite a dessert, not quite a savoury appetizer.
+Halving the Portugese egg tart I understood the draw to these sunny spheres, not quite a dessert, not quite a savoury appetizer.
 Just a perfect in between.
 A sweetened egg custard baked to a crispy tinge of black spots on top.